Resilient Communities Bangladesh: PROTIC PhD Scholarships

 - If all criteria are formally met, a Scholarship offer will be made.

 - The successful candidate will receive a full tuition scholarship and stipend ($AUD26,682 per annum) for a single person for the period of required research residency in Australia and fieldwork in Bangladesh.
 Health insurance costs for the student, return air-fares and some relocation costs will be covered.
 Note that spouse health-care insurance is NOT covered.
 It is intended that the PhD research project be completed within three years.
-The successful candidate should be available to travel to Melbourne and commence studies in the second half of 2017.
+The successful candidate should be available to travel to Melbourne and commence studies in late November 2017.

 - For more information, consult the Postgraduate Course Guide or visit www.monash.edu.au/international.
 The guide contains important information on Australian Government requirements and conditions for study in Australia, living costs, course fees, health insurance, working while you study, work rights for your spouse and schooling for your children.
 Information on Australian visa applications may be obtained from www.immi.gov.au and www.dfat.gov.au/missions.
 Please be aware that visa conditions must be met for the scholarship to be awarded.
 For the structure of the PhD program at Monash, see this important information.
 The Monash PhD Handbook also contains important information.